aquasecurity/tracee/docs/install/headers.md

 - On Ubuntu/Debian/Arch/Manjaro install the `linux-headers` package.
 - On CentOS/Fedora install the `kernel-headers` and `kernel-devel` packages.
+- On Docker for Mac follow the [following guidelines](docker-mac.md)

 Normally the files will be installed in `/lib/modules/${kernel_version}/build` which is where Tracee expects them.
 If you have the headers elsewhere, you can set the `KERN_HEADERS` environment variable with the correct location.